sqing73/project1/README.md

 Python Flask + Mongodb

 This is a application to help you set you daily reminder.
 It can save the date and information of a reminder.
-If you are done with a reminder, you can also
+If you are done with a reminder, you can also toggle the *done* field.

 ## Progress
 I have set up the project environment and containerize the project.
 Currently, the API to get all reminders is available.